-The EU legislation for biocides, plant protection products, cosmetics12 and tobacco products are examples of EU legislation with data submission requirements that are partially overlapping with the harmonised information required under the scope of CLP Article 45 and as specified in Annex VIII.
+The EU legislation for biocides, plant protection products, cosmetics11 and tobacco products are examples of EU legislation with data submission requirements that are partially overlapping with the harmonised information required under the scope of CLP Article 45 and as specified in Annex VIII.

-As part of the biocides and plant protection products authorisation procedures (and which is
+As part of the biocides and plant protection products authorisation procedures (and which is required before they are placed on the market), under the Biocidal Products Regulation12 (BPR)

-9 All ECHA Guidance documents are available in the Support section of the ECHA website at: https://echa.europa.eu/guidance-documents/guidance-on-reach.
+8 All ECHA Guidance documents are available in the Support section of the ECHA website at: https://echa.europa.eu/guidance-documents/guidance-on-reach.

-10 Regulation (EC) No 1907/2006 of the European Parliament and of the Council on the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).
+9 Regulation (EC) No 1907/2006 of the European Parliament and of the Council on the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).

-11 Please note, even when it is technically possible to attach the SDS to the submitted information, this will not replace the obligation to provide the information on the mixture.
+10 Please note, even when it is technically possible to attach the SDS to the submitted information, this will not replace the obligation to provide the information on the mixture.
 Nevertheless the SDS may be required for components of the mixture in certain cases (section 5.3 provides the details).

-12 Note that CLP does not apply to cosmetic products that are in the finished state intended for the final user (Article 1(5)(c)).
+$^{^{11}}$ Note that CLP does not apply to cosmetic products that are in the finished state intended for the final user (Article 1(5)(c)).